jzhan211/academic-kickstart/content/authors/Xueping Zhou/_index.md

 ---
 # Display name
-title: Jipeng Zhang
+title: Xueping Zhou

 # Username (this should match the folder name)
 authors:
-- Jipeng Zhang
+- Xueping Zhou

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D.
-Student in Biostatistics
+role: Ph.D. student in Biostatistics

 # Organizations/Affiliations
 organizations: